MinhoJJang/C_problem-solving/NotSolvedYet/Readme.md

-# Somebody help....T.T
+# Somebody help....
+T.T

-I think I solved it too hard...... is gold still far away?
+It seems too early to solve these problems with my skills.

++ 21.09.11 / baek_9663 N_Queen